 Below are links to materials used to teach social studies in various grades:

 Social and Emotional Literacy

-NHKS values growth in academic aptitudes as well as development of good character traits.
-Through the Menehune Award Program, we actively cite laudatory examples of character traits the school values.
+NHKS values growth in academic aptitudes as well as the development of good character traits.
+Through the Star Keiki Program, we actively cite laudatory examples of character traits the school values.
 This provides a meaningful opportunity for the children, staff, and parents to exemplify traits that foster a positive learning community and good citizenship.

 Our creative arts program encourages an appreciation and love for the arts.
 All students meet for music and art instruction each week.
 During music, the students learn and develop basic music skills through a variety of engaging activities, including interactive Smart Board games.
 They listen and respond to different genres of music, participate in movement activities and sing and play instruments.

 Art is a critical part of brain stimulation at NHKS.
 Students learn to manipulate shapes and colors with hands-on involvement.
 They study art elements, art history, and multicultural art.
 The Spring Art Exhibit showcases a piece from each student to share with our community.
 Each year NHKS submits 20 pieces of visual art form our students for the coveted placement at the Hawai'i Convention Center.
 NHKS's talented students earn numerous positions every year.

 Physical education is an opportunity for students to participate in physical activities and instruction that encourage them to value a healthy and active lifestyle.
 We present a wide array of games and activities in a positive learning environment to ensure maximum participation.
 NHKS P.E. curriculum focuses on motor development, positive social interaction, and exploration of new skills and activities.
 The program includes individual and team activities, fostering teamwork, cooperation, and leadership skills.
 Running Club is an opportunity for the children to start the day with physical activity.
 Preschool and prekindergarten participate one day per week, while kindergarten through fourth-grade students participate two days each week.